Beside the Mountain

 • My Pantry

-Published: Aug 2, 2024 by Danika Vanderpyl Β· This post may contain affiliate links Β· 3 Comments
+Updated: Jun 25, 2026 · by Danika Vanderpyl · This post may contain affiliate links · 3 Comments

 Jump to Recipe Print Recipe

-These homemade fudgesicles have an incredibly creamy texture with a super delicious almond caramel.
-Sweetened with maple syrup and chocolate chips, and the base is creamy from canned coconut milk.
+These homemade fudgesicles have an incredibly creamy richness with a delicious almond butter caramel.
+Sweetened with maple syrup and chocolate chips, these are so much better than store-bought fudgsicle and super simple to make!

 Fudgesicles sitting on parchment paper with almond sea salt caramel swirled on top.